 Ordinary Australians have an extraordinary superpower; our superannuation, which is often invested in industries that damage the environment and cause harm to humans and animals alike.

 When we rise up as a group of like-minded people, who take ethics seriously, and commit to only investing our super in ethical companies that not only do no harm – but actively help to make the world a better place – we can use our retirement savings to make a real difference right now.

-Cruelty Free Super is Australia’s only vegan-friendly super fund.
+is Australia’s first vegan-friendly super fund.
 When you switch, you can be confident that your super is being invested in line with your ethics, meaning no companies involved directly or indirectly in animal testing, farming, eating, hunting or racing.

 So if live animal exports in particular, or cruelty to animals in general, are offensive to you and you want some way to do something about it, switch to Cruelty Free Super now

 and make your opinion count.
 Money is (unfortunately) the only language some people understand, and you may be surprised at how quickly change can be affected if enough concerned Australians do this one small thing and use their superpower to make the world a safer place for animals.